 Salt Lake has a lot going for it that makes it appealing to your attendees.
-In fact, attendees consistently comment on our friendly, clean, safe destination with loads of outdoor recreation, shopping, and entertainment options.
+Visitors love our friendly, clean, safe destination with loads of outdoor recreation, shopping, and entertainment options.
 In addition to Temple Square, your attendees can explore a walkable, vibrant, artistic downtown.
 There’s always something happening from professional sports to dive bars to symphonies to comedy shows.

 A Vibrant World-class City